 Tracking progress is key.
-Whether goals are creative around hiring, brand, or experience, routine progress checks should also be defined and scheduled on an ongoing basis to help quickly shift efforts if necessary and be sure objectives are being met.
+Whether goals are creative around hiring, brand, or experience, routine progress checks should also be defined and scheduled to help quickly shift efforts if necessary and be sure objectives are being met.

 4. Bring everyone in

-Understanding the organization-wide reach of DEI efforts cannot be overstated.
-While the Human Resources Department plays an obvious role in recruitment and hiring practices, don’t forget about the less obvious roles/departments that indirectly affect DEI.
+Understanding the organization-wide reach of DEI efforts is an important element.
+While the Human Resources Department plays an obvious role in recruitment and hiring practices, don’t forget about the less obvious roles and departments that indirectly affect DEI.